London Buses route 456

 London Buses route 456 is a Transport for London contracted bus route in London, England.
-Running between Crews Hill and North Middlesex University Hospital, it is operated by Go-Ahead London subsidiary London General.
+Running between North Middlesex University Hospital and Crews Hill, it is operated by Go-Ahead London subsidiary London General.

 History

 Transport for London consulted on adding the route in October 2019.

 It is planned to install additional stops on Bincote Road for the route to call at.

 Current route

 Route 456 operates via these primary locations: